codingMustache/codingMustache/README.md

 ## Joke of the Day

-It's difficult to say what my wife does, she sells sea shells by the sea shore.
+A quick shoutout to all of the sidewalks out there...
+Thanks for keeping me off the streets.

 ## Daily Trivia

-The computer OEM manufacturer Clevo, known for its Sager notebook line, is based in which country?
+In the programming language Java, which of these keywords would you put on a variable to make sure it doesn&#039;t get modified?
- 1. United States
+ 1. Final
- 2. Germany
+ 2. Public
- 3. China (People&#039;s Republic of)
+ 3. Private
- 4. Taiwan
+ 4. Static

 <details>
   <summary>Answer</summary>
-  Taiwan
+  Final
 </details>